-Most pregnant women tend to over-pack when planning for their hospital stay, and nobody wants to lug around a giant bag of unnecessary items if they don’t have to!
+Most pregnant women tend to over-pack when packing your hospital bag, and nobody wants to lug around a giant bag of unnecessary items if they don’t have to!
 As an OB nurse, I have seen what women cannot live without, what hospitals normally supply and what items tend to stay in the bag.
 Here is a guide for soon to be Mamas for what you should pack for your labour, delivery and postpartum journey.

 Let me be frank – sleeping on a hospital pillow is like sleeping on a bag of bricks.
-This is my NUMBER ONE recommended thing to bring with you!
+This is my NUMBER ONE recommended thing to bring when packing your hospital bag!
 You will want to make sure you are able to sleep like a baby (pun intended) when you finally get the chance to get some shut-eye.

 Chapstick, Gum & Gatorade